sezangel/IOT-vul/TPlink/TL-WDR7660/1/readme.md

 **A stack overflow vulnerability exists in TL-WDR7660** **version:  TL-WDR7660 ver1.0**

-The wlanTimerRuleJsonToBin function is not checked when handling a copy of the important parameter name.It can result in the stack to overflow
+The wlanTimerRuleJsonToBin function handles the important parameter string name without checking it.
+It can lead to stack overflow vulnerabilities.

 ![image](../image/1.png)